15. Interaction Effects

 Results

 Sørensen dissimilarity increased with coastal distance, but the slope of that relationship differed among bioregions.
 A model containing the interaction between distance and bioregion fit the data substantially better than models with distance alone or with only additive main effects (\(p < 0.001\) for the interaction comparison; adjusted \(R^2 = 0.86\)).
-The effect of distance on dissimilarity was therefore conditional on bioregion rather than uniform across the coastline.
+The slopes ranged from [smallest] to [largest] per kilometre across the four bioregions, indicating that the distance effect is not uniform across the South African coastline.

 Discussion